BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 - **Conserve mass, momentum, and energy**.
 - **Increase total entropy**. <br>

-Further demonstrations of the framework can be found in the paper, and we're actively working on many more at the moment! <br>
+Further demonstrations of the framework can be found in the paper, and we are actively working on many more at the moment! <br>
 The framework is general and powerful.
 If you are investigating any type of transient system, we hope our work can provide a simple approach for generating realistic simulations.

 We would both gladly discuss it further!